-- (a) Candidates in selected job classes who have received a conditional offer of employment will be required to pass a Health Screening/Pre-Employment Physical. - (b) The Health Screening/Pre-Employment Physical shall be conducted by a local medical facility, at no cost to the applicant. - (c) The Human Resources Director or County Administrator may approve an alternate pre-employment physical site when deemed necessary.
+- (a) Candidates in selected job classes who have received a conditional offer of employment will be required to pass a Health Screening/Pre-Employment Physical. - (b) The Health Screening/Pre-Employment Physical shall be conducted by a local medical facility or correctional jail nurse, at no cost to the applicant. - (c) The Human Resources Director or County Administrator may approve an alternate pre-employment physical site when deemed necessary.